foldedtoad/ssd1306_lvgl/README.md

 # ssd1306_zephyr

 ## Overview
-This project implements a SSD1306 OLED display connected to a nRF52 PCA10040 (nRF52832) board running Zephyr version 2.1.
+This project implements a SSD1306 OLED display connected to a nRF52 PCA10040 (board: nrf52dk_nrf52832) board running Zephyr version 2.3.99
 In theory, this project could be ported to other Zephyr-supported boards, but this has not (yet) been tried.

 Also this project shows how to include custom fonts.